dhonus/jellyfin-tui/README.md

 ![image](.github/optimized.gif)

 ### Installation
-Jellyfin-tui uses libmpv as the backend for audio playback.
-You need to have mpv installed on your system.

 #### Arch Linux
 [jellyfin-tui](https://aur.archlinux.org/packages/jellyfin-tui/) is available as a package in the [AUR](https://aur.archlinux.org).
 You can install it with your preferred [AUR helper](https://wiki.archlinux.org/title/AUR_helpers).
 Example:
 ```bash